LibCrowds/docs/docs/collections/annotations.md

 new Annotation will appear in the read-only form field for the selected purpose.

+It will now be possible for Annotations to be stored for the given purpose.

 !!! warning "Settings"

     Once projects are underway and Annotations are being stored the